 Report #6 (A) provides data to DHS on key measures of price and utilization for nursing facility and personal assistance services.
 Additionally, these reports also provide data on costs by provider type.
 Report #6 will provide data available through the last day of the year under examination.
 Additionally, this report must show the Data Cutoff Date on each report and include data for which the MCO is both the primary and secondary payer.
-Each quarterly submission contains data for the most recent 5 service quarters (most recent through 4th prior service quarter), if available.
-The submission to be examined will be the 4th Quarter submission, which will cover the entire examination year and 4th Quarter of the prior examination year.
+Each quarterly submission contains data for the current 4 service quarter as well as the three prior service quarters.
+The submission to be examined will be the 4th Quarter submission, which will cover the entire examination year.